Contact Center Solutions Featured Article

 Cabela's Expands Teradata System to Examine Customer Behavior and Improve Service

-Teradata (News - Alert) Corporation, a provider of enterprise data warehousing, announced that Cabela’s Inc., a direct marketer and specialty retailer of outdoor merchandise, is expanding its Teradata system to enable more extensive analysis of data pertaining to customer behavior.
+Teradata Corporation, a provider of enterprise data warehousing, announced that Cabela’s Inc., a direct marketer and specialty retailer of outdoor merchandise, is expanding its Teradata system to enable more extensive analysis of data pertaining to customer behavior.
 This move is expected to support Cabela’s initiatives to provide more precise and personal service to its millions of customers.

 To address critical needs and provide strategic and tactical business insight, the Teradata system integrates data from Cabela stores, catalog and online operations.
 The retailer uses a variety of software tools running on Teradata to continuously improve merchandising and marketing analysis across its large and growing customer base.